 While taking this route will prevent it from being released to electronic databases and institutional archives, it may still be released to the Library of Congress in other non-electronic formats.
 The Library of Congress is the only library that strives to hold copies of all U.S. doctoral dissertations.
 It will not be released to the library of congress if it is considered an independent study or scholarly project.

-Each university has its own protocol for students to follow for independent studies, scholarly projects, and petitioning for a restriction and what it prevents (especially online for-profit universities).
+Each university has its own protocol for students to follow for independent studies, scholarly projects, and petitioning for a restriction and what it prevents (especially for-profit universities).
 It is recommended that you meet with your advisors to speak about the process, your options, or their insights if taking these steps would be necessary or even helpful, based on your goals for your research.

 To Embargo or Embargo with Restrictions?